BMW M2 Insurance Cost

 Explore discounts you qualify for

-• Bundling/Multi-Policy Discount (5% to 25% savings): With 90% of BMW buyers owning their homes and high professional achievement rates, M2 owners can bundle auto and home insurance for substantial savings from major carriers.
+• Bundling/Multi-Policy Discount (5% to 25% savings): About 90% of BMW buyers own their homes, so bundling auto and home policies is an easy win with most major carriers.

-• Safety Features/Advanced Safety Discount (5% to 40% savings): The M2's Active Driving Assistant includes forward collision warning, automatic emergency braking, and blind-spot detection that help you avoid crashes.
-Many insurance companies will reduce your premiums for this.
+• Safety Features Discount (5% to 40% savings): The M2's Active Driving Assistant includes forward collision warning, automatic emergency braking and blind-spot detection.
+Many insurers will cut your premium for those features.

 5. 5